sdingcn/online-judge/README.md

 **It's your responsibility to ensure your `describe` and `judge` functions don't interfere with each other when executed concurrently.**

+`problem.py` contains an example for the sorting problem.

 ## Start/stop the web server
 Run `python3 server.py` to start the server on `localhost:8008`.